How to Start, Restart or Shutdown WSL2 on Windows 11

 Starting WSL2

-Once you have confirmed that WSL2 is installed, starting it up is a straightforward process.
-First, you need to open the Command Prompt or PowerShell in administrator mode.
-You can do this by right-clicking on the Start button and choosing either “Command Prompt (Admin)” or “PowerShell (Admin)”.
+Got WSL2 installed?
+Great!
+Starting it is easy.
+Just pop open the Command Prompt or PowerShell with admin rights.
+To do so, right-click the Start button and pick either “Command Prompt (Admin)” or “PowerShell (Admin)”.

-With your Command Prompt or PowerShell open, you simply need to type the following command to start your WSL2:
+With your Command Prompt or PowerShell open, type in this command to get WSL2 started:

 wsl

-This command initiates the default Linux distribution you’ve installed on your system.
-If you have installed multiple distributions and you want to launch a specific one, you need to use the -d flag followed by the name of the distribution.
-So, to launch Ubuntu, you would type:
+This opens up the default Linux distribution you’ve got installed.
+If you’ve got more than one and want to open a specific one, use the -d flag and the name of the distribution.
+For Ubuntu, it looks like this:

 wsl -d Ubuntu